self-actuated/docs.actuated.dev/docs/roadmap.md

 * [x] At a glance insights for the day's activity so far
 * [x] CLI/API for remote logs of VMs and the actuated agent
 * [x] CLI/API for restarting the agent and rebooting a server
-* [x] OIDC Proxy for OpenFaaS CE/Standard/Enterprise users for keyless login
 * [x] Examples for using S3/Minio running on the server as an actions cache, instead of the default hosted cache within Azure
 * [x] Specify a custom runner size for an individual workflow - i.e. `actuated-8cpu-12gb`
 * [x] Specify `actuated-any` to run jobs on any available server whether amd64 or arm64, for architecture-agnostic workflows such as npm or for browser testing.
+* [x] GPU pass-through for ML and AI workloads - [Accelerate GitHub Actions with dedicated GPUs](https://actuated.dev/blog/gpus-for-github-actions)

+In progress:

+* [ ] Actuated for self-hosted GitLab. (see below section)

 Coming next:

-* [ ] GPU pass-through for ML and AI workloads
 * [ ] Support for private, self-hosted GitHub Enterprise Server (GHES) installations
-* [ ] Actuated for self-hosted GitLab.
-[Watch the video here](https://twitter.com/alexellisuk/status/1667130226327863298?s=20)

 Open for customer contributions: